- Technical Report of the Third UK Climate Change Risk Assessment (CCRA3)

 - Chapter 6: Business and Industry

 - Chapter 7: International Dimensions

-The University of Exeter is leading a consortium of experts who are preparing the technical chapters for the Technical Report in partnership with the Met Office.
-The technical chapters cover the underlying analysis and assessment of the level of risk or opportunity across the natural environment, infrastructure, people human health, built environment, business and international dimensions.
-The chapters will also set out the latest understanding of current and future climate change in the UK, and the CCRA method.
+The University of Exeter led a consortium of experts to prepare the Technical Report in partnership with the Met Office.
+The Technical Report covers the underlying analysis and assessment of the level of risk or opportunity across the natural environment, infrastructure, people human health, built environment, business and international dimensions.
+The report also sets out the latest understanding of current and future climate change in the UK, and the CCRA method.

 Technical Report of the Third UK Climate Change Risk Assessment (CCRA3)

 The Technical Report provides the full analysis for 61 climate change risks and opportunities for the UK.
 Chapters 0 to 2 cover an introduction, the wider climate change context and method.
 Chapters 3 to 7 cover the risk assessment split by sector – natural environment; infrastructure; health, communities and built environment; business; and international dimensions.

 Chapter 1: Latest Scientific Evidence for Observed and Projected Climate Change

 This chapter considers the latest observations of, and future projections for, the changing climate in the UK and across the globe.
 In particular, this chapter focuses on new projections of climate change arising from developments in climate modelling since the 2nd Climate Change Risk Assessment (CCRA2) in 2017.

 This chapter sets out the methodology for the Third UK CCRA Technical Report (CCRA3).
 The Technical Report informs the CCRA3 Advice Report, which is written by the Climate Change Committee, and these two documents together are the core components of the CCRA3 Independent Assessment.

 Chapter 4: Infrastructure